anuragkj/Digital_Signatures_with_Key_Blinding/Elliptical_Curves/README.md

 ## Performance Benchmarks

-To compute performance benchmarks, run:
+To compute performance benchmarks, run(in specific directory like ecdsa):

 ```
 $ go test -bench=.